JV-conseil-Internet-Consulting/django-azure-active-directory-signin/CONTRIBUTING.md

 #### Local development

-Refer to the [documentation](https://jv-conseil-internet-consulting.github.io/django-azure-active-directory-signin) to start using this project.
+Refer to the [documentation][documentation] to start using this project.

 > **Note:** Local development requires Python 3.9 or newer.